reiend/stock-trading-app/README.md

 # README

 ## Stock Trading App
-  An app that allows you to buy and sell stocks.
+  An app that allows you to monitor the market, buy and sell stocks.

   - ### Stories
   ![Stock Trading App User Stories](./public/stock-app-user-stories.png)